Day 1 – Ubud Outskirts

-- Remove all loose items like jewelry, sunglasses or food that’s outside your bag
+- Remove all loose items like jewelry, sunglasses, or food that are outside your bag

 5. Campuhan Ridge Walk

 Around sunset time, head to Campuhan, this is the bridge where the two rivers meet in central Ubud.
-The 2-kilometer long Campuhan Ridge Walk is very popular with both locals and visitors.
-Some for a walk with their dog, for a good run or pretty pictures.
+The 2-kilometer-long Campuhan Ridge Walk is very popular with both locals and visitors.
+Some people come for a walk with their dog, for a good run, or to take pretty pictures.
 It is free for everyone.